 We have yearbooks from Cathedral/Marshall, Central, Denfeld, East, Harbor International, Hermantown, Morgan Park, and Proctor.
 Be sure to check the catalog to see if we have your years.
 Click on the “Full Display” tab to see the years owned by the library.

-This week, check out some of the local celebs who attended CATHEDRAL HIGH SCHOOL and THE MARSHALL SCHOOL.
+Check out some of the local celebs who attended CATHEDRAL AND MARSHALL HIGH SCHOOLS.

 Ian Grant ’87

-Star of “The Relic Hunter with Ian Grant,” which aired in 2009 on the Travel Channel, Grant graduated from The Marshall School in 1987, the first year the school was consolidated with Cathedral High School.
-He attended college in Minneapolis and now owns his own business hunting for unusual artifacts and objects overseas, then shipping them back and selling them.
+Star of “The Relic Hunter with Ian Grant,” which aired in 2009 on the Travel Channel, Grant graduated from Duluth Cathedral School in 1987, the last year the school went by that name.
+The school changed its name to The Marshall School in July of 1987.
+Grant attended college in Minneapolis and now owns his own business hunting for unusual artifacts and objects overseas, then shipping them back and selling them.

 Check out a clip from his show.